dm-p/powerbi-visuals-chartxkcd/README.md

 # What the Custom Visual Does

 * Provides feature parity with chart.xkcd version **1.0.10**.
 Including all bugs. chart.xkcd is in its early stages and a lot of things are still being worked out.
 Don't let that discourage you.
 It's great, and data can be fun as well as educational :)
-* Provides the Power BI user with access to all functionality via the properties pane and the right combination of fields.
+* Provides the Power BI user with access to all functionality via the **Properties** pane and the right combination of fields.
 * Probably has lots of bugs.
 Refer to [Support](#support) below for further details.

 # Installing the Visual